-- A. Corrective actions resulting in no loss of time or pay twelve (12) months; - B. Corrective actions resulting in loss of pay or time not to exceed five (5) days pay twenty-four (24) months; - C. Corrective actions resulting in the loss of pay or time exceeding five (5) days pay thirty-six (36) months.
+- A. Corrective actions resulting in no loss of time or pay twelve (12) months: - B. Corrective actions resulting in loss of pay or time not to exceed five (5) days (forty [40] work hours) pay twenty-four (24) months; - C. Corrective actions resulting in the loss of pay or time exceeding five (5) days (forty [40] work hours) pay thirty-six (36) months.

-If there has been no intervening corrective action, such corrective action shall be removed from their personnel file, upon written request of the employee.
+If there has been no intervening corrective action, such corrective action shall be removed from their personnel file, upon written request of the employee, and the original corrective action order given to the employee.
+It is understood by the parties that, while disciplinary actions may be removed from the personnel file, they can only be destroyed pursuant to applicable law.